Merrill Lynch, Pierce, Fenner & Smith Incorporated Logo

 Year | 2019 |

-The Merrill logo contains blue colors
+The Merrill logo features blue colors

 This is a color scheme of Merrill.
 You can copy each of the Merrill Lynch, Pierce, Fenner & Smith Incorporated logo colors by clicking on a button with the color HEX code above.

-Additional Bank of America Logos
+Bank of America logos

 Merrill, legally Merrill Lynch, Pierce, Fenner & Smith Incorporated and previously branded as Merrill Lynch, is an American investing and wealth management division of Bank of America.
 Along with BofA Securities, the investment banking arm, both firms engage in prime brokerage and broker-dealer activities.
 The firm is headquartered in New York City, and once occupied the entire 34 stories of 250 Vesey Street, part of the Brookfield Place complex in Manhattan.
 Merrill employs over 14,000 financial advisors and manages $2.3 trillion in client assets.
 The company also operates Merrill Edge, an electronic trading platform.